Interplay among entanglement, measurement incompatibility, and nonlocality: Abstract

 \section{Abstract}

-Nonlocality, manifested by the violation of Bell inequalities, indicates quantum entanglement in the underlying system.
-A natural question that arises is how much entanglement is required for a given nonlocal behavior.
-In this paper, we explore this question by quantifying entanglement using a family of generalized Clauser-Horne-Shimony-Holt-type Bell inequalities.
-We focus on two entanglement measures, entanglement of formation and one-way distillable entanglement, which are related to entanglement dilution and distillation, respectively.
-We also study the interplay among nonlocality, entanglement, and measurement incompatibility.
-The result reveals that the relationship between entanglement and measurement incompatibility is not simply a trade-off under a fixed nonlocal behavior.
-In addition, we consider two realistic scenarios non-maximally entangled states and Werner states and apply our entanglement quantification results.
-By optimizing the Bell inequality for entanglement estimation, we derive analytical results for the entanglement of formation.
+Nonlocality, manifested by the violation of Bell inequalities, indicates entanglement within a joint quantum system.
+A natural question is how much entanglement is required for a given nonlocal behavior.
+Here, we explore this question by quantifying entanglement using a family of generalized Clauser-Horne-Shimony-Holt-type Bell inequalities.
+Given a Bell-inequality violation, we derive analytical lower bounds on the entanglement of formation, a measure related to entanglement dilution.
+The bounds also lead to an analytical estimation of the negativity of entanglement.
+In addition, we consider one-way distillable entanglement tied to entanglement distillation and derive tight numerical estimates.
+With the additional assumptions of qubit-qubit systems, we find that the relationship between entanglement and measurement incompatibility is not simply a trade-off under a fixed nonlocal behavior.
+Furthermore, we apply our results to two realistic scenarios --- non-maximally entangled and Werner states.
+We show that one can utilize the nonlocal statistics by optimizing the Bell inequality for better entanglement estimation.